Today, we’ll be covering one of Yamaha’s new offerings in their YDP-series lineup, otherwise known as the Arius series.

 When playing a real piano, you’ll experience the phenomenon of sympathetic resonance, whereby the vibration of certain strings causes other strings to sympathetically vibrate.
 Using VRM Lite, the YDP-165 aims to model that sensation by reacting dynamically to your playing.

-In practice, this effect is, once again, very subtle, but when A/B tested against the previous YDP-164, is certainly noticeable.
+In practice, this effect is very subtle, but when A/B tested against the previous YDP-164, is certainly noticeable.
 There’s an added sense of richness to the piano tones of the YDP-165, and it arguably makes the experience even more enjoyable.

 Note that the VRM Lite upgrade was also ported into the new YDP-145, which we’ll be reviewing soon.